mom chastising daughter

 5. Over Apologizing, always on the Defense

-Another sign of a critical parent and probably one of the most common signs is, over apologizing.
+Another sign of a critical parent and probably one of the most common signs, over apologizing.
 Constantly feeling the need to apologize for everything you do or say.
 It’s important to take responsibility and learn from your mistakes, but not every action has to be deemed a mistake.
 For example, you may apologize for bumping into someone in a crowded store, meanwhile, you’ve just crossed paths at the end of an aisle going the opposite direction.

 It’s not unusual for someone with a critical parent to be accustomed to always being defensive, expecting to be under attack.
 This can lead to taking “things the wrong way” or over-explaining why you’re doing things that way.